Module Catalogue 2025/26

 By the end of this module you should have acquired: knowledge of performance practice issues stemming from the studied repertoire; knowledge, including an appropriate degree of memorisation, of the pieces learnt during the year; and awareness of professional performance standards (e.g. presentation, preparation, programme notes).

-Because of the nature of instrumental study, tuition primarily takes place in one-to-one sessions with an external (approved) instrumental / vocal tutor (assigned to the student by the module leader and/or one of the heads of instrumental studies).
-Students are also required to attend some internal sessions (workshops) which might consist of instrumental master classes, guidance on performance formats, stagecraft, assessment,.
-One-to-one tutorials are available with the module leader(s) in order for students to discuss their programmes.
+Because of the nature of instrumental study, tuition primarily takes place either in one-to-one sessions or ensemble coaching sessions with members of staff and/or an approved instrumental / vocal tutor (assigned to the student by the module leader and/or one of the heads of instrumental studies).
+Students are also required to attend some internal sessions (workshops) which might consist of instrumental master classes, guidance on performance formats, stagecraft, assessment.
+One-to-one or group tutorials are available with the module leader(s) in order for students to discuss their programmes.
 Time spent in supporting activities strengthens students' teamwork, and broadens their interpretative flexibility.

 Assessment: A Specialist Study Project Proposal incorporating commentary on the previous year's recital video and examiners' feedback, to be submitted in the middle of Semester 1 (10%), and end of year performance of 25 minutes duration, together with appropriate accompanying documentation (programme notes incorporating self-reflection and critical knowledge of observed live performances and teacher's report) (90%).